-- When running the application, you can run software emulation, hardware
+- When running the application, you can run software emulation,

-center accelerator cards.
+data center accelerator cards.
 For more information, refer to Running the Application Hardware Build.

 - When the build target is software or hardware emulation, the QEMU environment models the hardware device.
 The Vitis compiler generates simulation models of the kernels in the device binary and running the application runs in the QEMU model of the system.
 As described in Build Targets, emulation targets let you build, run, and iterate the design over relatively quick cycles; debugging the application and evaluating performance.